I formation: Typical roles

 The I formation is typically employed in running situations.
 In the I formation, the tailback starts six to eight yards behind the scrimmage from an upright position, where he can survey the defense.
 The formation gives the tailback more opportunities for finding weak points in the defense to run into.

-The fullback typically fills a blocking, rather than rushing or receiving, role in the modern game.
+Typically, a fullback fulfills a blocking—rather than rushing or receiving—role in the modern game.
 With the fullback in the backfield as a blocker, runs can be made to either side of the line with his additional blocking support.
-This is contrasted with the use of tight ends as blockers who, being set up at the end of the line, are able to support runs to one side of the line only.
-The fullback can also be used as a feint—since the defense can spot him more easily than the running back, they may be drawn in his direction while the running back takes the ball the opposite way.
+This is contrasted with the use of tight ends as blockers; because they are set up at the end of the line, they can only support runs to one side of the line.
+The fullback can also be used as a feint—the defense can spot him more easily than the running back, so they may be drawn in his direction while the running back takes the ball the opposite way.

 Despite the emphasis on the running game, the I formation remains an effective base for a passing attack.
 The formation supports up to three wide receivers and many running backs serve as an additional receiving threat.
-While the fullback is rarely a pass receiver, he serves as a capable additional pass blocker protecting the quarterback before the pass.
+While the fullback is rarely a pass receiver, he serves as a capable additional pass blocker that protects the quarterback before the pass.
 The running threat posed by the formation also lends itself to the play-action pass.
 The flexible nature of the formation also helps prevent defenses from focusing their attention on either the run or pass.